0Ogaga/NDU-OS/docs/Phase_2_Tools-Setup.md

 a.
 Go to the website https://www.nasm.us/pub/nasm/releasebuilds/3.01rc9/ and download it.
 Note that my system runs on 64-bit architecture.
 If your runs on 32-bit, then download the one of 32-bit from the same site.

 b.
 Simply click on it and complete the installation process.

+**6. Visual Sudio Code (VS Code)**
+---
+VS Code is our primary code editor and project manager.
+It provides a user-friendly interface with features like syntax highlighting, file navigation, and project search, making large-scale code management much easier than using a basic terminal editor.

+a.
+Go to the official VS Code website (https://code.visualstudio.com/) and download the installer for Windows.

+b.
+Click and follow the process to complete the installation.

+c.
+After installation, open VS Code, go to the extension (ensure you are connected to the internet), type and install the following;

+i.
+C/C++ and download the extentions bearing Microsoft.

+ii.